-Answer: This type of testing is essential for all the projects as it helps to know where the project research stands, it helps to know the feasibility, cost, resources, time span required for the project.
+Answer: This type of testing is essential for all the projects as it helps to know where the project research stands, and it helps to know the feasibility, cost, resources, and time span required for the project.
 It is an effort put to save a lot of time and effort in the future.

 Pilot-Testing is one of the important testing types as it is performed in the real environment by the end-users, who give their valuable feedback to improve the product.
 Testing in the real environment gives an insight into the product’s quality, and the bugs can be found and fixed before the system goes live.